daywalker90/lightning/README.md

 will be reachable, and will therefore use `cln` as a standin.
 See custom certificate generation for how this could be changed.

-We then use the channel to instantiate the `NodeStub` representing the service and its methods, so we can finally call the `Getinfo` method with default arguments.
+We then use the channel to instantiate the `HoldStub` representing the service and its methods, so we can finally call the `HoldInvoiceLookup` method with default arguments (need to provide payment_hash).

 ## Generating custom certificates